zswizzle00/OpenCTI/README.md

 - The script requires root privileges for system-level installations
 - Default credentials should be changed immediately after installation
 - The .env file contains sensitive information and should be properly secured
+- Memory limits are set to prevent resource exhaustion
+- System settings are optimized for ElasticSearch performance

 ## Troubleshooting